 Marketing to Doctors, Part 4: Lead Generation

-According to the Kaiser Family Foundation, there are just over 1 million active physicians in the United States and they are nearly evenly divided between specialists and primary care providers.
-The population of the US is ~335 million, so one of the biggest challenges in marketing to physicians is finding and impacting the small sliver of the population that can respond to your message.
+According to the Kaiser Family Foundation, there are just over 1.1 million active physicians in the United States, nearly evenly divided between specialists and primary care providers.
+The US population is ~342 million, so one of the biggest challenges in marketing to physicians is finding and impacting the small sliver of the population that can respond to your message.
 Here’s how to do it.

 Define Your Universe.